dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

             - sends a marker message to all of its outgoing channels
             - starts recording all the incoming messages from the incoming channels (except $C_{ij}$)
         - if not the first time
-            - mark the state of the channel $C_{ij}$ as all the messages since it starts recording i.e. first receive the marker message
+            - mark the state of the channel $C_{ij}$ as all the messages since it starts recording i.e. first received the marker message
     - termination: when all processes have received a marker on all of their incoming channels
     - optional: a central server collects all the individual snapshots and assemble them into a global snapshot
     - the snapshot would be causally correct